rabbitmq/rabbitmq-website/site/windows-quirks.md

    the console to use UTF-8
  * Where possible, use the [management plugin](./management.html) instead of CLI tools.

+## <a id="ansi-sequences" class="anchor" href="#ansi-sequences">CLI Tools Show ANSI Character Sequences</a>

+If this is occurring, output from rabbitmqctl will look like:

+    ←[1mUsage←[0m

+    rabbitmqctl [--node <node>] [--timeout <timeout>] [--longnames] [--quiet] <command> [<command options>]

+    Available commands:

+    ←[1mHelp←[0m:

+       autocomplete                  Provides command name autocomplete variants
+       help                          Displays usage information for a command version                       Displays CLI tools version

+### Mitigation

+Two possible mitigations are:
+1. Pipe `rabbitmqctl.bat` output through `Out-Host`, with each command, like so:  `rabbitmqctl.bat | Out-Host`
+2. Globally enable VT/ANSI escape sequences in Command and PowerShell windows:
+	a.  in PowerShell: `Set-ItemProperty HKCU:\Console VirtualTerminalLevel -Type DWORD 1`
+	b. open a new console window for changes to take effect

+For further information, including caveats, read the Stack Overflow article: [Colored text output in PowerShell console using ANSI / VT100 codes](https://stackoverflow.com/questions/51680709/colored-text-output-in-powershell-console-using-ansi-vt100-codes)

 ## <a id="cookie-location" class="anchor" href="#cookie-location">Installing as a non-administrator User Leaves `.erlang.cookie` in the Wrong Place</a>